sachinkumar1609/sachinkumar1609/README.md

 - 🌱 I’m currently learning Product Analytics, SQL, and Data-Driven Decision Making
 - 👀 I enjoy working on funnel analysis, user behavior insights, and solving real business problems using data.
+- I focus on turning data into actionable insights that improve product metrics like activation, retention, and conversion
 - 💬 Ask me about **Data Analysis**

 - 📫 How to reach me **sachintukumar1609@gmail.com**